6.1.3 |

 between philosophy and ideology is in a way similar to that

-it roughly: in art it is the quality of feeling which matters,
+To put it roughly: in art it is the quality of feeling which matters, in

-in philosophy it is the quality of thought wich matters but in
+philosophy it is the quality of thought which matters, but in ideology it

-ideology it is the quality of the world which matters.
-The prime
+is the quality of the world which matters.

-There is now one barrier left to be taken, namely the
+There is now one barrier left to negotiate, namely the distinction between

-disciplinary thought about thought need not be philosophical
+thought, yet even disciplinary thought about thought need not be

--- it could be sociological or linguistic.
-But then, philosophy
+philosophical — it could be sociological or linguistic.

-has been said to rely 'more or less exclusively on reasoning to
+But then, philosophy has been said to rely 'more or less exclusively on

 and experience.
 The scientist's business is to systematically